markledwich2/mutuosite/_posts/2017-08-15-decisions.md

 It is appropriate to use a combination of intuition, heuristics and rules.
 It is also iterative; the important aspects of the situation must be continually assessed.

-[M Omodei](https://www.researchgate.net/profile/Mary_Omodei), experienced in the study of decision making in firefighting with many published papers on this topic, generously provided feedback and the following diagram.
+[M Omodei](https://www.researchgate.net/profile/Mary_Omodei) (who has many published papers on decision making in fireifghting) generously provided the following diagram.
 It shows us the common &quot;error traps&quot; we are likely to make in complex, chaotic situations.

 <img class="img" src="/images/decisions/error-traps.png" data-action="zoom"  />